Skip to content

 Each energy supplier was asked to pay customers who have an electricity supply, so this means if your electricity was with us, you'll have got your payment from Sainsbury's Energy.
 If you only had your gas with us, then you'll have got your rebate through your electricity supplier.

-We paid the money differently, depending on how you pay for your fuel:
+We paid the money differently, depending on how you paid for your fuel:

 • Fixed Direct Debit customers received the money automatically as a deduction to their monthly Direct Debit